FlaxEngine/FlaxDocs/manual/get-started/flax-for-unity-devs/index.md

 ## MonoBehaviour vs Script

 When it comes to game scripting, Unity and Flax are very similar.
-The are some differences in C# API (Flax has bigger math library and uses new C# 7.2).
+The are some differences in C# API (Flax has bigger math library, is more performance-oriented and uses new C# 7.2).
 In fact, the whole C# API is an open-source project and can be found [here](https://github.com/FlaxEngine/FlaxAPI).
 All contributions are welcome.

 If you write C# scripts simply replace `MonoBehaviour` with `Script` as it makes more sense (and is shorter to write).

+Also, Flax supports **C++//

 * Unity
 ```cs